glasser/vote.davidglasser.net/content/post/201806-candidates.md

 near transit hubs).
 She is very focused on improving healthcare in California and saving Alta Bates Hospital (where she works!).
 She's got the endorsement of the incumbent and many labor groups.
-As the most pro-housing candidate with a real connection to the district, I'm leaning towards voting for her.
+As the most pro-housing candidate with a real connection to the district, I'm attracted to the idea of voting for her.
 But this feels like a wishy-washy "centrist" position.

 Ben Bartlett is my City Council member.
 I sure wish I could be a wholehearted supporter of the only politician who recognizes me on the street.
 And he even